Dr. Kate Mulligan

 Is it even OK to shop online right now?

 Dr. Kate Mulligan is the Director of Policy and Communications at the Alliance for Healthier Communities, a network of equity-focused community health organizations.
 She is also an Assistant Professor in the Dalla Lana School of Public Health at the University of Toronto.
-Kate sits on the Toronto Board of Health and the boards of the Association of Local Public Health Agencies and 8-80 Cities.
+She sits on the Toronto Board of Health and the boards of the Association of Local Public Health Agencies and 8-80 Cities.